 How much does remortgaging cost?

-This a cost you pay to your new lender for arranging your mortgage deal, and can also be referred to as a product fee.
-The amount you pay will depend on the lender but as a general rule of thumb, the lower the interest rate on the mortgage, the greater the arrangement fee.
+Also known as a product fee, you pay this to your lender for arranging your mortgage deal.
+The amount you pay will depend on the lender but generally speaking, the lower the interest rate on the mortgage, the greater the arrangement fee.

-There are usually two ways you can pay this fee, either upfront as a lump sum or by adding it onto your mortgage.
-It might seem a bit steep to pay it out all in one go at the start, but remember, if it’s added onto your mortgage you’ll have to pay interest on it, so it’s worth considering which option is right for you.
+There are usually two ways you can pay the fee, either upfront as a lump sum or by adding it onto your mortgage.
+It might seem steep to pay it all in one go, but remember, if it’s added to your mortgage you’ll have to pay interest on it, so it’s worth considering which option is right for you.

-If you want to leave your current mortgage deal before it finishes then you may have to pay a charge to your lender, which is known as an early repayment charge.
+If you want to leave your current mortgage deal before it finishes then you may have to pay an early repayment charge (ERC) to your lender.
 If your current deal has already ended and you’re now on a standard variable rate (SVR), you won’t have to pay an ERC.

-When remortgaging to a new lender, they will need to carry out a valuation of your house to see how much it is worth, and you’ll be charged for the fee.
-Sometimes this is included in the deal so make sure you check first with your lender.
+When remortgaging, your new lender will need to value your property to see how much it is worth.
+Sometimes a free valuation is included in the remortgage deal, but make sure you check this first.

 Mortgage brokers take the hassle out of you having to find your own mortgage deal.
-They also offer an end to end service, ensuring the whole process runs as smoothly as possible.
-If you do use a mortgage broker, rather than going straight to a bank, there may be a fee that you have to pay.
-At Mortgage Advice Bureau, we’re upfront about the fees that we charge, and we’re more than happy to discuss the reasons why.
+They also offer an end-to-end service, ensuring the entire process runs as smoothly as possible.
+If you do use a mortgage broker, rather than going straight to a bank, you may need to pay adviser fees.

 Because we play by the book we want to tell you that…